Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: A Two-stage Heuristic Algorithm

 \section{A Two-stage Heuristic Algorithm}

-To address the NP-hard problem of recovering accessibility during urban rail transit (URT) disruptions, we propose a two-stage heuristic algorithm in Alg.~\ref{alg:twoSTAGE}: in stage 1, we employ spatial clustering to group consolidation nodes into a reduced set of clusters, and we calculate optimal routing within each cluster; in stage 2, each line is associated to a cluster by one of its bus terminals, then extends through this terminal and all consolidation nodes of the associated cluster, following the routing decided in stage 1.
+{To address the computational complexity of our NP-hard optimization problem, we propose a two-stage heuristic algorithm that decomposes the computational burden while preserving problem structure integrity.} In stage 1, we employ spatial clustering to group consolidation nodes into a reduced set of clusters and calculate optimal routing within each cluster.
+In stage 2, each line is associated to a cluster by one of its bus terminals, then extends through this terminal and all consolidation nodes of the associated cluster, following the routing decided in stage 1.

-{}{As shown in Fig.~\ref{fig::PT_repre}, our algorithm addresses a scenario where a URT line (depicted by the thick grey line) is disrupted, causing six stations (red dots) to cease operations, necessitating a redesign of the bus service to restore the loss of accessibility.
-The process begins by guiding affected passengers to the suggested consolidation nodes, which are defined in Eq.~\ref{eq::defZ}; in the example of Fig.~\ref{fig::PT_repre}, the clusters output from stage 1 are represented by red dashed circles.} Let us focus on the cluster composed of consolidation nodes $n_1$ and $n_2$; suppose stage 2 determines that the line terminating at this terminal $t_1$ is associated with the above-mentioned cluster.
+{As shown in Fig.~\ref{fig:PT_repre}, our algorithm addresses a scenario where a URT line (depicted by the thick grey line) is disrupted, causing six stations (red dots) to cease operations, necessitating a redesign of the bus service to restore the loss of accessibility.
+The process begins by guiding affected passengers to the suggested consolidation nodes, which are defined in Eq.~\ref{eq::defZ}; in the example of Fig.~\ref{fig:PT_repre}, the clusters output from stage 1 are represented by red dashed circles.} Let us focus on the cluster composed of consolidation nodes $n_1$ and $n_2$; suppose stage 2 determines that the line terminating at this terminal $t_1$ is associated with the above-mentioned cluster.
 A new extension line is thus created from $t_1$, shown as the dotted line; this means that bus line 4 now serves the original bus stops plus consolidation nodes $n_1$ and $n_2$.
 Tab.~\ref{tab::model-stage2} summarizes the clustering-related parameters and variables.